Surjendu-kar/Mini-LinkedIn/PROJECT_PLAN.md

    - `components/PostForm.tsx` - Create new posts with rich UI
    - Store posts in PostgreSQL with author info and timestamps
    - Real-time character count and keyboard shortcuts
+   - Modal-based post creation with click-outside functionality to close

 9. **Post Display** ✅ COMPLETED